mdcourse/mdcourse.github.io/docs/source/chapters/chapter5.rst

 The data from the *simulation.log* can be used to generate plots using softwares line XmGrace, GnuPlot, or Python/Pyplot.
-For the later, one can use a simple data reader to import the data from *Outputs/simulation.log* into Python.
-Copy the following lines in a file named *reader.py*:
+For the later, one can use a simple data reader to import the data from *simulation.log* into Python.
+Copy the following lines in a new file named *reader.py*:

 .. label:: start_reader_class